-Copy: When you copy a hard drive, you just get a new hard drive with replicas of all the visible files.
+Copy: When you copy a hard drive, you get a new hard drive with replicas of all the visible files.

 LEARN MORE

-For more information about the definition and difference between clone and backup, you could refer to this page: Disk Clone vs. Entire Machine Backup
+For a detailed explanation of the difference between a clone and a backup, you can visit the page "Disk Clone vs. Entire Machine Backup".

 Step 4.
-Once the cables are connected, slide your hard drive back into the slot on the tray.
+Once the cables are connected, slide your hard drive into the slot on the tray.

 Step 6.
 Now you can close the case and get ready with the cloning process.